Buying a Car and Traveling to Turkey

 The police are active on the roads with radar guns checking if the speed limits are being adhered to.
 It is also possible that the police randomly stops you to check your documents.

 When you park in the street, you will be greeted by a parking attendant who will put a ticket on the windscreen stating the time you parked.
 There are also private parking companies.
 Most of the shopping malls are free or free for at least the first 3 hours.

 Both petrol and diesel are placed in all gas stations.
 There is a gas pomp attendance that provides gas to your car.
 Gas stations are generally in service with also toilets and restaurants altogether.

 The signs are very good for getting from city to city.
-Know what cities are on the route you want to take, it makes following the signs much easier.
+Know what cities are on the route you want to take, makes following the signs much easier.
 You can also use the navigation to get everywhere.

 Driving to Turkey or Shipping a Car to Turkey

 Foreigners can drive to Turkey from their countries or they can ship their car to Turkey.
 To bring or ship your car to Turkey, the vehicle must be registered to your name in your home country where you reside.
 Residents of the European Union and European Free Trade Association countries can bring the vehicles registered under their names from European Union and European Free Trade countries other than they reside.

 If you want to bring your car from your country, there are some conditions you need to fulfill.
 These are;

 • You must have a minimum of 185 days of stay in your country within the past year,